On $q$-de Rham cohomology via $\Lambda$-rings: Introduction

 \section{Introduction}

 The $q$-de Rham cohomology of a polynomial ring is a $\Z[q]$-linear complex given by replacing the usual derivative with the Jackson $q$-derivative $\nabla_q(x^n)= [n]_qx^{n-1}dx$, where $[n]_q$ is Gauss' $q$-analogue $\frac{q^n-1}{q-1}$ of the integer $n$.
-In \cite{scholzeqdef}, Scholze discussed the $(q-1)$-adic completion of this theory for smooth rings, explaining relations to $p$-adic Hodge theory and singular cohomology, and conjecturing that it is independent of co-ordinates.
+In \cite{scholzeqdef}, Scholze discussed the $(q-1)$-adic completion of this theory for smooth rings, explaining relations to $p$-adic Hodge theory and singular cohomology, and conjecturing that it is independent of co-ordinates, so functorial for smooth algebras over a fixed base \cite[Conjectures 1.1, 3.1 and 7.1]{scholzeqdef}.

-We show that $q$-de Rham cohomology naturally arises as a functorial invariant of $\Lambda$-rings (Theorem \ref{mainthm}), and that its $(q-1)$-adic completion depends only on a $\Lambda_P$-ring structure (Theorem \ref{mainthm3}), for $P$ the set of residue characteristics; a $\Lambda_P$ ring has a lift of Frobenius for each $p \in P$.
+We show that $q$-de Rham cohomology with $q$-connections naturally arises as a functorial invariant of $\Lambda$-rings (Theorems \ref{mainthm}, \ref{mainthm2} and Proposition \ref{qconnprop}), and that its $(q-1)$-adic completion depends only on a $\Lambda_P$-ring structure (Theorem \ref{mainthm3}), for $P$ the set of residue characteristics; a $\Lambda_P$-ring has a lift of Frobenius for each $p \in P$.
 This recovers the known equivalence between de Rham cohomology and complete $q$-de Rham cohomology over the rationals, while giving no really new functoriality statements for smooth schemes over $\Z$.
 However, in mixed characteristic, it means that complete $q$-de Rham cohomology depends only on a lift $\Psi^p$ of absolute Frobenius locally generated by co-ordinates with $\Psi^p(x_i)=x_i^p$.
 Given such data, we construct (Proposition \ref{cartierprop}) a quasi-isomorphism between Hodge cohomology and $q$-de Rham cohomology modulo $[p]_q$, extending the local lift of the Cartier isomorphism in \cite[Proposition 3.4]{scholzeqdef}.